Daniel-KM/Omeka-S-module-IiifServer/README.md

 by default in most servers.
 If not, the image server will use the command line [ImageMagick] tool `convert`.

+Note: To keep old options from [Universal Viewer], upgrade it to version 3.4.3 before enabling of IiifServer.
+Else, simply set them in the config form.

 * From the zip

 Download the last release [`IiifServer.zip`] from the list of releases (the